This quick start tutorial is aimed at bringing the reader up to speed

 Thus, if a builtin were otherwise to require allocation, the

-allocation is first performed in Nocaml
+allocation is first performed in Nocaml and passed into the

 builtin.
 For example, addition is not: